 The auspicious events or ceremonies, one has to avoid during Kharmas are as follows:

-People should avoid performing most of the important auspicious ceremonies during Kharmas/ Malmas (Hindu calendar) or Pausha Maas (based on Hindu Lunar calendar).
+People should avoid performing most of the important auspicious ceremonies during Kharmas/ Malmas (Hindu calendar) or Pausha Maas (based on the Hindu Lunar calendar).

-Lunar Pausha Maas begins on Friday, 13th December, 2019, ends on 10th January 2020.
+Lunar Pausha Maas begins on 9th December 2022 and ends on 6th January 2023.

-This period is significant for the worshipping of Sun God.
+This period is significant for the worshipping of the Sun God.
 Shraddha can be performed during this month.

 Some of the events or ceremonies to be avoided, are as follows: